-Before the night comes to a close, take a sunset stroll at Courtyard Square Park, where you can find one of the state’s giant LOVE letters installations.
+Before the night comes to a close, take a sunset stroll at Judge Eileen Olds Courtyard Park, where you can find one of the state’s giant LOVE letters installations.
 Created to promote travel and tourism, the artwork is an extension of the more than 50-year-old Virginia is for Lovers brand.
 Don’t forget to share your photos on social media using #PeakeLOVE and #LOVEVA.
 Finally, stop for dinner and drinks at Big Woody’s Bar and Grill.

 For a beautiful winter hike, spend your morning at Oak Grove Lake Park.
 Take a relaxing walk around the mostly-shaded 1.5-mile loop that circles the lake.
 While you’re there, look out for dog-walkers, stroller-pushers, and plenty of people fishing for trout off the dock.

 Baby, it’s cold outside.
 So why not head indoors for a luxury spa experience?
 Warm-up beneath blankets on top of a heated table at Natural Elements Spa & Salon.
 Book a hot stone massage or, for an extra-warm add-on service, ask for a PerfectSense Hand or Foot Paraffin treatment to keep your fingers and toes feeling nice and toasty.